nervetattoo/jquery-autosave/readme.md

 * **options** _Object_
   An object of key/value pairs that may be used to configure the callback method.
 * **data** _Object_
-  The data gathered from the form fields.
+  The data gathered from the inputs.

 #### Return value

 Saving methods do not require a return value.
-However, **if your callback method contains asynchronous code, such as an AJAX request, it must return false** and contain a call to the function _this.complete()_ internally.
-The function _this.complete()_ tells the plugin the save method has finished executing, allowing it to execute the next save method or perform necessary cleanup if there are no save methods left to execute.
+However, **if your callback method contains asynchronous code, such as an AJAX request, it must return false** and contain a call to the function _this.next("save")_ internally.
+The function _this.next("save")_ tells the plugin the "save" callback has finished executing, allowing it to execute the next save method or perform necessary cleanup if there are no save methods left to execute.

 ## Events